Shopify/go-storage/README.md

 # Usage

-For more detailed details see [http://godoc.org/github.com/sajari/storage/](http://godoc.org/github.com/sajari/storage/).
+For full documentation see: [http://godoc.org/github.com/sajari/storage/](http://godoc.org/github.com/sajari/storage/).

 All storage in this package follow two simple interfaces designed for using file systems.